What do we know about the suspect and victims of the Boulder ‘terror attack’?

 A peaceful demonstration raising awareness for Israeli hostages took a harrowing turn after a man allegedly used Molotov cocktails to set marchers ablaze.

 Police in Boulder, Colorado, urged locals to evacuate the area around Pearl Street Mall after receiving a report at around 2 p.m. on Sunday that a man was setting people on fire.
-An adult man has been arrested in connection with the attack.
+Authorities arrested Mohamed Sabry Soliman, 45, in connection with the attack.
+The FBI called the attack a "targeted act of violence” and is investigating it as an act of terrorism.

-Police have shied away from calling the attack “targeted,” but noted that demonstrators were walking down Pearl Street at the time of the incident.
-FBI Director Kash Patel, however, swiftly described the incident as a “targeted terror attack.”
+The man allegedly shouted “Free Palestine!” as he used a “makeshift flame thrower” and threw an “incendiary device” into the crowd, the FBI said.

-Witnesses have said they saw a man throwing what they believed to be Molotov cocktails toward the group.
-Multiple people have been injured, but the exact number is not immediately clear.
+Six people were injured in the attack, with one in critical condition.
+The victims have not been publicly identified.

 Here’s everything we know about the attack.